School of International Service

 - (with Paul Wapner, eds.)
-Global Environmental Politics: From Person to Planet (Paradigm Publishers, forthcoming).
+Global Environmental Politics: From Person to Planet (Paradigm Publishers, 2015).

-- "Governance and Global Environmental Issues: Cooperation in the Twenty-first Century (2000s-present)," in Sally Fairfax and Ed Russel (eds.), The Guide to US Environmental Policy (Congressional Quarterly Press, forthcoming).
+- "Governance and Global Environmental Issues: Cooperation in the Twenty-first Century (2000s-present)," in Sally Fairfax and Ed Russel (eds.), The Guide to US Environmental Policy (Congressional Quarterly Press, 2014).

 - "Environmentalism: Cars, Farming, and Resource Insecurity," in Jennifer Sterling-Folker (ed.), Making Sense of IR Theory (2nd ed.)
 (Lynne Rienner, 2013).